The Best Surround Speakers for Home Theater (2026)

 Bipole or dipole surround speakers for Atmos?

 Direct-radiating or bipole, not dipole.
 Dipole surrounds fire out of phase from each face of the cabinet, which creates a deliberate null at the listening position and smears the surround image into a diffuse cloud.
 That worked well for matrixed 5.1 surround content in the 1990s and 2000s, but Atmos places discrete objects in space and the dipole smear washes the placement out.
 Direct-radiating bookshelves or bipole designs (in-phase from both faces) preserve enough localization for Atmos to work as intended.
+A switchable speaker like the Atlantic Technology 4400 SR lets you run bipole for Atmos and flip to dipole for legacy content.

 Where should surround speakers be mounted?